niuyishuai/HDCA/README.md

 	status=mydca.optimize();
 ```

-See more examples in the folder `tests`.
+See more examples and optional settings in the folder `tests`.

 ## Available Dataset
 Three datasets for AEiCP: `RAND1`, `RAND2` and `NEP` are available.